sadmansakib811/final_Capstone_Project/README.md

 This project simulates energy generation and consumption for different energy sources over multiple days.
 It generates log files with random values representing energy produced by sources like wind turbines and solar panels, and energy consumed by systems such as lighting, heating, and the H-Bahn.
 The log files can be searched using both simple string search and regular expression search.

-In **HA2**, we've enhanced the application by implementing 4 exception handling code as per the HA2 pdf and add 5 unit tests for each classes.
+In **HA3**, we've enhanced the application by implementing Battery Class and add Concurrency.
+We have added Simulate multithread charging of the reserved batteries from several energy sources and added Simulate multithread of the usage several energy objects from the battery.
+Control overload of the system.

 # Team Members: